dff1980/sdh-2019/README.md

      1 LAN

 ### Network Architecture
-All server connect to LAN network (isolate from another world).
-In current state - 192.168.20.0/24.
+AAll servers connect to the LAN network (isolated from another world).
+In the current state - 192.168.20.0/24.
-Infrastructure server also connects to WAN.
+The infrastructure server also connects to WAN.

 ## Instalation Procedure
 ### Install infrastructure server